-Airlines don't often fail, but it happens.
-Follow these tips to reduce the likelihood of a very unpleasant surprise next time you fly.
+Airlines and tour operators don't often collapse, but it happens.
+Follow these tips to reduce the likelihood of a very painful surprise next time you travel.

 Almost all airlines experience financial problems at one time or another.
 The industry is a competitive one and faces numerous challenges, including fluctuating fuel prices and safety issues.